 - We are the only College of Business in Wisconsin that requires every student to complete a professional internship before graduation.

-- Join us for our annual College of Business Networking Night each fall.
-Watch your e-mail, contact the College of Business or go to our Networking Night Web site.
+- Join us for our annual College to Career Conference.
+Watch your e-mail, contact the College of Business or go to our C2C Webpage.

 - The College of Business ranked in the top 10 of schools with highest first-time CPA exam pass rate six times since 1996.